dejwk/roo_logging/README.rst

 ======================

-roo_logging is a lightweight C++14 library that implements application-level logging for Arduino systems.
+roo_logging is a lightweight C++14 library that implements application-level logging for microcontrollers.
 The library provides logging APIs based on C++-style streams and various helper macros.

+The library works with the ESP32 family of microcontrollers (Arduino framework as well as esp-idf), and RP2040-based Raspberry Pi Pico.
+It may work on other microcontrollers as well, but it requires a fairly decent C++ standard library implementation.

 The library will add only ~6 KB to your binary size.
 Debug-only logging can be completely optimized away in release builds.